ezEngine/docs-src/pages/docs/materials/visual-shaders.md

 This output node is **pixel shader only**.
 It does not allow to modify the vertex shader.

+#### Quad Particle Output Node

+This is used for custom particle shaders on [quad particle renderers](../effects/particle-effects/particle-renderers.md#quad-renderer).

+> **IMPORTANT**
+>
+> When using this output node, the `Asset Filter Tags` property on the material must be set to **QuadParticle** for the material to be available for quad particle renderers.

+This output node is **pixel shader only**.
+It does not allow to modify the vertex shader.

+It has two input pins:

+* **Color**: The RGB color of the particle (default: `1, 1, 1`).
+* **Opacity**: The transparency of the particle (default: `1`).

+To use a custom particle material, enable the `Use Custom Material` property on the quad particle renderer and assign the material.
+The particle system also provides dedicated input nodes (see [Input Nodes](#input-nodes)) that expose per-particle data such as lifetime and variation, which are useful for animating particles through the shader.

+> **NOTE**
+>
+> VSE currently only supports quad particles.
+Trail particles are not yet supported.

 ## Constants and Parameters

 These nodes define input values for a shader.
 Constants are always fixed, whereas parameters show up in the material properties section (after saving and transforming the asset).